 Dr Kym Jenkins was appointed Medical Director in 2007 and resigned in August 2017.
 During those years, VDHP expanded its clinical services providing not only assessment and triage but extensive case management and return to work programs.
 VDHP also built up a reputation as the go to service for organisations and employers seeking advise and support about doctors and medical students who they were concerned about.
 In those years, the education role of VDHP was developed by the organisation taking a consistent role in promoting doctors health and well being and providing talks, workshops, lectures and symposiums to match the needs of those requesting them.

 In January 2018, Dr Tim Dewhurst took the role of Medical Director of the VDHP.
 Dr Helen Schultz served as Medical Director in early 2020 for three months.

 In August 2020, Dr Kym Jenkins returned to the VDHP to act as the interim Medical Director.
 Since then, and in the context of the COVID pandemic VDHP has improved its ability to provide both its clinical and educational services by video and telehealth.
 VDHP has upgraded its IT services (especially cyber security) and website.
 VDHP again provides its wide range of educational services.
 In preparation for the resumption of face to face services the organisation has built a new suites of rooms that have been designed specifically for the needs of VDHP and its participants.

 Katerina commenced her role as Office Manager and Executive Support to the Medical Director at VDHP in November 2020.
-She has been in the health sector majority of her career, working in fields such as higher education, government, dental health, not-for-profit, medical research and project support.
+She has been in the health sector majority of her career, working in fields such as higher education, government, dental health, not-for-profit and medical research.
 Katerina has brought with her a wealth of transferable skills and experience of operations management.